-Learn about the Cuban rhythm that lifted artists like Justin Bieber, Drake, and Ed Sheeran to the top of the Billboard charts, with Martin Connor, a teacher and writer at the helm of Rap Analysis.
+Learn about tresillo, the Cuban rhythm that lifted artists like Justin Bieber, Drake, and Ed Sheeran to the top of the Billboard charts, with Martin Connor, a teacher and writer at the helm of Rap Analysis.

 It happens because pop music thinks that repetition is a required ingredient for good music.
-Repetition and familiarity means that people can get into new music much more easily.
-They can immediately start dancing to a song they’ve never heard before, or improvising a guitar solo over unfamiliar jazz changes.
+Repetition and familiarity mean that people can get into new music much more easily.
+They can immediately start dancing to a song they’ve never heard before or improvise a guitar solo over unfamiliar jazz changes.
 As a result, pop genres from rap to EDM emphasize the real-world parts of music listening, and not the abstract parts of it.

 Take that 3-note bell pattern from “Despacito” again, which is called a “tresillo.”
 This pattern’s first two notes are long, and its last note is short.
 You already know it; it’s famous for being the rhythmic glue that holds together the Cuban habanera dance.
 It has a long history in American music, having appeared in the blues, jazz, ragtime, and classical music of everyone from Scott Joplin to Jelly Roll Morton.
-Today, it’s used by not only Ed Sheeran, Justin Bieber, and Luis Fonsi, but also by French Montana, Drake, Young Thug, and even more.
-It is the calling card of the current Caribbean craze that has been sweeping the Billboard charts for the past several years.
-Based on its string of chart-topping singles, this 3-note pattern seems to be the perfect symbol of an artist’s trendiness: it represents their ability to know what’s cool today.
+Today, it’s used by artists like Ed Sheeran, Justin Bieber, Luis Fonsi, French Montana, Drake, Young Thug, and more.
+It is the calling card of the current Caribbean craze that’s been sweeping the Billboard charts for the past several years.
+Based on the string of chart-topping singles, this 3-note pattern seems to be the perfect symbol of an artist’s trendiness.
+It represents their ability to know what’s cool today.

 Why is the tresillo pattern so popular?

 Such musical traditions focus on other aspects of music, like individuality and uniqueness.
-We all remember Mozart; we don’t remember the musicians who first brought his ideas to life, or the musicians who taught Mozart his own trade.
-Jazz and classical also emphasize technical ability on an instrument — you only need to check the number of YouTube videos of kids playing the piano incredibly quickly to see this.
-Does anyone praise Young Thug for his ability to quickly shift from one to the next?
-Or praise EDM DJs for their ability to program Ableton?
-No; instead, they get praised for making music that many people enjoy, or music that’s “cool.”
+We all remember Mozart; we don’t remember the musicians who first brought his ideas to life or the musicians who taught Mozart his own trade.
+Jazz and classical also emphasize technical ability on an instrument — you only need to check the number of YouTube videos of kids playing the piano incredibly well to see this.
+Does anyone praise Young Thug for his ability to quickly shift from one sound to the next?
+Or praise EDM producers for their ability to program Ableton Live?
+No. Instead, they get praised for making music that many people enjoy, or music that’s “cool.”

-Classical’s ideas about good music are unfamiliar to the place where pop comes from.
+Classical ideas about good music are unfamiliar to the place where pop comes from.
 They are romantic ideas of art that date back to our vision of a lonely Beethoven struggling all day at the piano to bring his creation to life.
-That’s a picture of a good musician that’s tough to apply to the party atmosphere at Justin Bieber’s stadium concerts, or the fun dance routines in the “Despacito” music video.
+That picture of a “good” musician is tough to apply to the party atmosphere at Justin Bieber’s stadium concerts, or the fun dance routines in the “Despacito” music video.
 It’s also a picture of good music that pushes many other ones to the side.
 To pop music genres, musicians should not be struggling artists who are trying to outdo each other.
 Instead, they should be like really good friends who are always talking to each other with the same musical words and language.